apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pope Francis says Ukraine should have "courage of the white flag" against Russia**
+**Ariana Grande Asks Fans to Stop Sending “Hateful Messages” Following Album Release**

-You can read more about it [here](https://www.cbsnews.com/news/pope-francis-ukraine-courage-of-the-white-flag/).
+You can read more about it [here](http://www.hollywoodreporter.com/news/music-news/ariana-grande-stop-sending-hateful-messages-1235847674/).

 ## Requirements
 - Python 3.8